 100% owned by Dajin Resources (US) Corp., a wholly owned subsidiary of Dajin Resources Corp. has 100% interest in placer mineral claims in Alkali Spring valley.

 Esmeralda County, Nevada.

 The Alkali Spring valley (also known as Alkali Lake) Lithium project is located approximately 12 km (7.5 mi) northeast of Albemarle Corporation’s Silver Peak Lithium Brine operation in the Clayton Valley, near Silver Peak, Nevada.

-Dajin Resources (US) Corp. has reviewed the recently completed gravity survey at Alkali Lake.
+Dajin Resources (US) Corp. carried out and reviewed a gravity survey at Alkali Spring valley.
 The survey was completed by Magee Geophysical Services LLC of Reno, Nevada and the 3D gravity and airborne magnetic basin modeling was prepared by Wright Geophysics Inc. of Elko, Nevada.

 The gravity model indicates the claim area is underlain by a circular basin estimated at 4,000 feet in depth (1,200 m) and a second basin exists approximately 3 km to the east.
 The two basins are separated by a northwest southeast trending structure likely related to the Walker Lane Shear Zone.
 The depth of the eastern basin ranges from 3,000 to 4,000 feet (1,000 – 1,200 meter).